sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 5/5/2022 19:07 PT_
+_Updated 5/8/2022 20:30 PT_

-v7.14 rollout is complete on Android.
 The team is working on development and QA for v7.15.

 ***